Our Supporter Charter

 London E1 7AJ

-Complaints and feedback Complaints are taken very seriously; if you are not happy with our fundraising methods, we want to hear about it so we can resolve the problem as quickly as possible.
+Complaints are taken very seriously.
+If you are not happy with our fundraising methods, we want to hear about it so we can resolve the problem as quickly as possible.

 In the first instance, we will try to deal with complaints informally, and we will work with you to resolve any comments, suggestions or complaints you have.
 You can contact us on the details given above.
 We will acknowledge receipt of your complaint as soon as possible.
 This will be dealt with by the Head of Development, who may contact you for further information.
 We aim to respond to your complaint within 15 working days.